ashfurrow/blog/source/blog/2012-11-23-what-breaks-first.markdown

 date: 2012-11-23 00:00
 ---

-<import><p>Recently, I was under a large strain at work.
+<p>Recently, I was under a large strain at work.
 I had never worked so hard in my life and at first, it was exhilarating.
 By the end, I was completely <a href="http://ashfurrow.com/blog/burnt-out">burnt out</a>.
 I'm still recovering from the trauma of working 70+ hours a week, but I'm trying to take time to reflect on the experience.</p>

 <p>I now have some pretty conclusive proof of my skills as a developer, which I'm pretty proud of.
 But what I'm really excited about was <em>how</em> I made decisions: intuition.
 When I had several choices, I didn't have to spend time evaluating my different options because I could <em>feel</em> which one would work.
 This is mostly, I think, thanks to have having done things the wrong ways in the past. </p>